1940 October 21st/22nd

 Love to all Norm.

-Nick, the son of Colin's navigator says that his father, Malcolm Harris, described how, anticipating the crash, he moved to behind the main wing spar and hunkered down with the radio operator between his knees.
+Nick, the son of Colin's navigator says his father, Malcolm Harris, described how, anticipating the crash, he moved to behind the main wing spar and hunkered down with the radio operator between his knees.

 The editor of the newspaper article had Colin conclude his account in a rather cliched sentence:

 “I was carried off to sick quarters,” he says, “patched up and put to bed.
-The next morning I had an X-ray taken to verify that no bones were broken, and then got a lift home.”
+The next morning I had an X-ray taken to verify no bones were broken, and then got a lift home.”

 As a result of their injuries the crew were taken off operations for a month.